Packing Slip vs Invoice: Key Differences, Examples & When to Use - packing slip vs invoice

 In addition to that, this document tells your customers what products are included in the package.

-Packing slip vs invoice – File format
+Packing slip vs invoice – Template file format

-Packing slip vs invoice – Use cases
+Packing slip vs invoice – usage in order fulfillment

+The selling scopes a WooCommerce platform offers to business owners are endless.
 Moreover, you can sell a single product or multiple products or have a WooCommerce membership website where you can sell monthly subscriptions/packages or even sell online courses.

 No matter what you sell in your WooCommerce store or what type of products (physical/virtual) and services you sell, you need to create an invoice for every order you receive.

-On the other hand, you can only create packing slips when there are some physical products involved.
+On the other hand, you can only need packing slips when there are some physical products involved.
 You need to create packing slips in order to let your customers know what products they should expect in the shipping box.

 You don’t need packing slips if you are selling virtual products.